 Forward and Futures Contracts available for sale, are those through which a buy or sell of a financial asset or commodity obligation is set at a future date, with previously set amount, quality and price in the contract.
-Futures contracts are recorded initially by GFNorte in the balance sheet as an asset and a liability at fair value, which represents the price agreed in the contract in order to acknowledge the right and obligation of receiving and/or delivering the underlying, as well as the right and obligation of receiving and/or delivering the cash equivalent to the underlying, object of the contract.
+Futures contracts are recorded initially by GFNorte in the balance sheet as an asset and a liability at fair value, which represents the price agreed in the contract in order to acknowledge the right and obligation of receiving and/or delivering the underlying, as well as the right and obligation of receiving and/or delivering the contract.